Major Harris (American football): Arena Football League

 Harris then spent three years in the Arena Football League (1991–1992, 1994) where his 429 rushing yards in his first season of 1991 stood as the single-season league record until Michael Bishop ran for 459 yards in 2005.
 In 1991, Harris also passed for 940 yards, with nine touchdowns and nine interceptions.
 The next season, he passed for 837 yards, 12 touchdowns and nine interceptions.
 Harris finished his third season in Arena Football with 382 yards passing and eight touchdowns in 1994.
 Harris's Arena Football League career statistics include 2,159 yards and 29 touchdowns passing and 837 yards and 23 touchdowns rushing.

 Minor league football

 Harris signed with the Washington Marauders of the Professional Spring Football League in January 1992, but the league folded before the season began.
 He played for the West Virginia Lightning and the Huntington Hawks in the National Minor Football League (NMFL) from 1994 to 1996.
 The West Virginia Lightning won the NMFL Championship under Harris's command.
 The NMFL consisted of teams in the eastern United States from Texas to Maine.
-Some top performers from the NMFL moved on to play in European leagues or the World League of American Football, later known as NFL Europe.

 Harris also played for the Ohio Cannon of the short-lived Regional Football League in 1999, and the Southern Michigan Timberwolves in the Mid-Continental Football League (MCFL) in Monroe, Michigan, for the 1999 and 2000 seasons.
 He later played for the Charleston Swamp Foxes of AF2 in 2003.